tombarton/botbuilder-forms/README.md

 ### Questions

 The questions object is passed into the dialog through the dialog arguments parameter.
-The questions object can consist of the following parameters:
+The questions object can consist of the following properties:

   * field
   * question